relizaio/reliza-java-client/README.md

 Video tutorial about key functionality of Reliza Hub is available on [YouTube](https://www.youtube.com/watch?v=yDlf5fMBGuI).

-Community forum and support available at [r/Reliza](https://reddit.com/r/Reliza).
+Community forum and support is available at [r/Reliza](https://reddit.com/r/Reliza).

 ### Publishing to Maven Local
 To build and publish to local Maven Repository, use: